-Below you’ll find a section-by-section breakdown of the lyrics in “Fire and Rain.”
+Below is a section-by-section breakdown of the lyrics in “Fire and Rain.”

 Verse 1: Grieving Suzanne